 Ciara Chambers (Book Reviews Editor) obtained a BA (Hons) in English Literature (Queen’s University Belfast), M.Phil in Psychoanalytic Studies (Trinity College, Dublin) and PhD in Film Studies (University of Ulster, Coleraine).
 Having previously worked as Digital Film Archive Outreach Officer for Northern Ireland Screen and Acting Archive Manager for Belfast Exposed Photography, she worked on the Capturing the Nation project, a collaboration between University College Cork and the IFI Irish Film Archive, resulting in the digitization and cataloguing of small gauge amateur film, some of which is now available on the IFI player http://ifiplayer.ie.
 Ciara was Lecturer and Course Director of the Media Studies undergraduate programme at the University of Ulster between 2010-2016 and is now a Lecturer in Film and Screen Media in University College Cork where she teaches a range of modules to undergraduate and postgraduate students.
 She has worked on archival projects and digitization initiatives with the Irish Film Archive, Northern Ireland Screen, Belfast Exposed Photography, UTV, BBC, and the British Universities Film and Video Council.
 She is currently scriptwriter and associate producer on Éire na Nuachtscannán (www.irelandinthenewsreels.com), a Broadcasting Authority of Ireland funded television series for TG4 based on her book Ireland in the Newsreels (Irish Academic Press, 2012).
 She has also published articles in the Journal of Film Preservation, the Historical Journal of Film, Radio and Television, Alphaville Journal of Film and Screen Media and has contributed chapters on newsreels and amateur film to various edited collections.
 She is currently book reviews editor for the Historical Journal of Film, Radio and Television and is on the editorial board of Alphaville Journal of Film and Screen Media.
 She is a board member of Irish Screen Studies, a member of The Newsreel Network and co-editor of Researching Newsreels: Local, National and Transnational Case Studies (Palgrave, forthcoming) with Mats Jönsson and Roel Vande Winkel.

-Llewella Chapman (Blog Editor/Webmaster) took her BA (Hons) in Performance Design and Production, where she specialized in costume design, at the University of Leeds, her MA in Adaptation by Independent Study at De Montfort University and her PhD at the University of East Anglia.
+Llewella Chapman (Blog Editor/Website Community Manager) took her BA (Hons) in Performance Design and Production, where she specialized in costume design, at the University of Leeds, her MA in Adaptation by Independent Study at De Montfort University and her PhD at the University of East Anglia.
 Her thesis researched the relationship between film, television and Hampton Court Palace (1911-2016), where she used to work as a State Apartment Warder.
-Llewella is currently an associate tutor in the School of Art Media and American Studies and School of History at the University of East Anglia.
-Her research interests include film history, British cinema, fashion and costume, and the UK heritage industry.
-She is under contract with I.B.
-Tauris to write a monograph titled: Bond Undressed: Fashion, Costume and Gender in the James Bond Films, which researches the history of fashion in the Eon Productions James Bond film franchise.
-Alongside this, Llewella is also researching the film director, Joseph Losey, and papers relating to British film held in the Film Finances archive.
+Llewella is currently an associate tutor in the School of History at the University of East Anglia.
+Her research interests include film history, British cinema, gender and costume.
+She is under contract with Bloomsbury to write a monograph titled: Fashioning James Bond: Costume, Gender and Identity in the World of 007, which researches the costumes designed and produced for the Eon Productions James Bond film franchise.
+Alongside this, Llewella’s research has focussed on American ‘Runaway’ films produced in the 1960s, and the film director Joseph Losey.
 She is currently the IAMHIST Blog editor, and the webmaster/online community manager for the IAMHIST website.

 Former IAMHIST council members and presidents